cedadev/jasmin-help-hugo-hinode/content/docs/batch-computing/orchid-gpu-cluster.md

 - CUDA version 12.8
 - CUDA DNN (Deep Neural Network Library) version cudnn9-cuda-12
 - cuda-toolkit - version 12.8
-- Singularity version 4.2.2-1 checked version - supports NVIDIA/GPU containers
+- Singularity-CE version 4.3.2-1 checked version - supports NVIDIA/GPU containers
-- podman version 5.2.2
+- podman version 5.4.0
 - SCL Python 3.6

+Please note that the cluster may have newer software available.
+For example, you can check the current CUDA version by using `nvidia-smi`, or the Singularity version with `singularity --version`.